10 things new startup design leaders should do

 In your new leadership role, you’ll find yourself facing a lot of ambiguity, challenging feedback, and seemingly impossible problems.
 Just pause, breathe, and remind yourself that you’re a great designer.
 You already have many of the tools you need to create a great team that builds amazing products.
 It’ll just take some time, feedback, and humility along the way.

-Mia Blume is a product designer living in San Francisco.
+Mia Blume is a Design Leadership Coach living in San Francisco.
 Currently, she advises companies on how to build useful, well-crafted products and shape healthy design organizations.
 Follow me on Twitter.